sabourke/prefactor-1/docs/source/calibrator.rst

 - ``refant``: name of the station that will be used as a reference for the phase-plots
 - ``flag_baselines``: NDPPP-compatible pattern for baselines or stations to be flagged (may be an empty list, i.e.: ``[]`` )
+- ``process_baselines_cal``: performs A-Team-clipping/demixing only on these baselines.
+Choose [CR]S*& if you want to process only cross-correlations and remove international stations.
 - ``filter_baselines``: selects only this set of baselines to be processed.
 Choose [CR]S*& if you want to process only cross-correlations and remove international stations.
 - ``do_smooth``: enable or disable baseline-based smoothing
 - ``rfistrategy``: strategy to be applied with the statistical flagger (AOFlagger), default: ``HBAdefault.rfis``